Efficiency and complexity of price competition among single-product vendors: Enforcing equilibria using subsidies

 \begin{theorem} For every $\delta>0$, there exists a price competition game, in which no subsidy assignment of cost smaller than $(1/4-\delta)\SW^*$ can enforce any pair of price vector and consistent buyers-to-vendors assignment as an equilibrium. \end{theorem}

-\begin{proof} As in the proof of Lemma \ref{lem:existence2}, we use a price competition game with two buyer types of unit volume each and two vendors.
+\begin{proof} Consider a price competition game with two buyer types of unit volume each and two vendors with a production cost of $0$.
+We use the terms left and right to refer to the vendors and buyer types.
 Let $\epsilon>0$; then the valuations are $v_{\ell\ell}=v_{rr}=4-\epsilon$ and $v_{r\ell}=v_{\ell r}=3$.
 We will show that no price vector and consistent buyers-to-vendors assignment can be enforced as an equilibrium using an amount of subsidies less than $2-2\epsilon$.
 The optimal social welfare is $8-2\epsilon$ and the theorem will follow by setting $\epsilon$ to a sufficiently small positive value.

 Consider a buyers-to-vendors assignment $\xx$ and let $p_\ell$ and $p_r$ be the two prices to which $\xx$ is consistent.
 First observe that the left vendor will attract buyers of both types by setting its price to (any value that is negligibly smaller than) $\min\{3,p_r-1+\epsilon\}$ (if positive) while it can attract the buyers of left type by setting its price to (any value that is negligibly smaller than) $\min\{4-\epsilon,1-\epsilon+p_r\}$; the two terms in the $\min$ expression denote the price necessary so that the buyers do not abstain and prefer the left vendor to the right one.
 Hence, by expressing the subsidies in terms of the maximum utility of the vendors at any deviation minus their current utility we get an amount $\beta$ of subsidies that is